GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 e.g. <title>Einstein Tensor-go25.html</title>

-The title tag is contained in the document's <head> section, you will want to include these lines as well:
+The title tag is contained in the document's <head> section.

 Note: For Apple TV this section is not applicable.